 Submitting Your Application to USCIS

 If you are planning to apply for OPT this semester and are planning to use ISS’ address, we urge you to reconsider and use another address at which you can receive your mail.
 There could be delays in ISS receiving mail and delays in ISS notifying you about received mail.
-Using another address will minimize any inconvenience in you receiving your mail from ISS.
+Using another address will minimize any inconvenience caused by unanticipated delays.

 If you have already submitted your application to USCIS and used ISS’ mailing address, you can update your mailing address with USCIS immediately so that you can receive your materials elsewhere.
 You can change your address here: